 Sometimes, it’s important to learn how to cook many different natural foods when it comes to gluten-free cooking.
-Once you get their methods down, you’ll find there are just endless possibilities.
+Once you get the methods down, you’ll find there are just endless possibilities.
 And the holidays will be that much better for you.
-To you and yours, Happy Easter.
-May your weekend be full and your Easter be blessed.
-And may your leg of lamb be oh so tasty!!
+And oh so tasty!!

 - 2-3 tbsp.
 Good olive oil

 - 1 large Shallot or 2 regular, chopped